-- (j) has as their primary functions improvement of the quality of evidence and aiding the understanding between the Court, counsel and the witness - (k) advises on the formulation of questions so as to avoid misunderstanding, as they commonly do in other jurisdictions where intermediaries are used.
-When necessary and as directed by the Court, they actively assist and intervene during questioning.
-The extent to which they do so (if at all) depends on factors such as the communication needs of the witness, and the skill of counsel in adapting their language and questioning style to meet those needs (see 5.5(i), 5.5(j) and 6.2). - 6.2 An intermediary's role is to assess the communication needs of a vulnerable witness and provide practical strategies and recommendations on how to best communicate with the witness so they can understand the questions and provide their best evidence. - (a) If the police make a referral through the Intermediary Matching Service, an intermediary conducts an on the spot assessment of the witness's communication needs prior to the police interview (VARE) and makes verbal recommendations on communication methods that will elicit clear and coherent evidence. - (b) If a referral is made by a party, or an intermediary is appointed by the Court on the application of a party or on the Court's own motion, the intermediary will write an assessment report for the Court and the parties containing practical strategies and recommendations on how to best communicate with the witness so they can understand the questions and provide their best evidence.
+- (a) If the police82 make a referral through the Intermediary Matching Service,83 an intermediary conducts an on the spot assessment of the witness's communication needs before the police interview (VARE) and provides a short verbal assessment to the prescribed person with recommendations on communication methods that will elicit clear and coherent evidence. - (b) If a referral is made by a party, or an intermediary is appointed by the Court on the application of a party or on the Court's own motion, the intermediary will write an assessment report for the Court and the parties containing practical strategies and recommendations84 on how to best communicate with the witness so they can understand the questions and provide their best evidence.
 This assessment report will be discussed at the ground rules hearing at which the Court may make or vary any direction for the fair and efficient conduct of the proceeding.